AEADataEditor/replication-template-development/sample-language-report.md

 (This means the author must still make a few changes to the openICPSR deposit, AND there are changes to the paper, but typically, these changes can be made to the paper during copy-editing, and the paper will be marked "accepted, forthcoming")

+### A warning which sometimes needs to be made explicit

+There are quite a few items that still need resolution.
+However, we are confident that you will be able to address these issues in a timely fashion prior to publication of the manuscript.
+We note that the openICPSR deposit will not be in compliance with our policy until these items have been addressed.

 ### For R&R that are mostly good to go: